kumarvishwajeettrivedi/The_Big_inventory_Maker/README.md

 pip install -r requirements.txt

-👨‍💻 Author

-Vishwajeet Kumar
-🎓 B.Tech — NIT Sikkim
-💼 Full Stack Developer | AI Engineer | Embedded Systems Enthusiast

-📬 LinkedIn

-🐙 GitHub

-🪄 License

-This project is released under the MIT License.
-You are free to use, modify, and distribute it with proper attribution.

-⭐ If you find this project useful, please consider giving it a star on GitHub!

----

 This version is **GitHub-optimized**, uses professional documentation tone, proper markdown formatting, and is fully ready to paste as your `README.md`.